 Make sure the ends are clean and free of debris.
 Fold the Kapton disc in half over the end of the bus bar, so that half the circle is stuck to the front of the mat and the other half is stuck to the back of the mat.

 There will be two bus bars per mat to insulate.
-The 2-in-1 mats will have four ends to insulate.

 If Kapton discs are missing or damaged, use electrical tape as a substitute